Nelson-Cheung/i686-compiler/linux/Documentation/admin-guide/sysctl/kernel.rst

 Copyright (c) 2009,        Shen Feng<shen@cn.fujitsu.com>

-For general info and legal blurb, please look in Documentation/admin-guide/sysctl/index.rst.
+For general info and legal blurb, please look in :doc:`index`.

 ------------------------------------------------------------------------------

-This file contains documentation for the sysctl files in ``/proc/sys/kernel/``.
+This file contains documentation for the sysctl files in ``/proc/sys/kernel/`` and is valid for Linux kernel version 2.2.

 The files in this directory can be used to tune and monitor miscellaneous and general things in the operation of the Linux